 Also, I don't have to wait 15 minutes for them to bake before I know if they're good or not or how the texture turned out.

 You can use butter in place of coconut oil.
-When taste testing them side-by-side, though, my entire family preferred the coconut oil.
+When taste-testing them side-by-side, though, my entire family preferred coconut oil.
 Surprising right!?!

 I thought for sure we would like the butter version better.
 But the coconut oil donut holes just had a better texture.

-The ones made with butter were slightly softer and were lacking that bready texture if that makes any sense.
+The ones made with butter were slightly softer and lacked that bready texture, if that makes any sense.
 Especially because they're not even baked!

-Don't get me wrong, the butter version was good but the coconut oil version had more substance, texture, and they seem to just melt in your mouth more 🙂 Uhm, yeah I'll take that one thank you!!!
+Don't get me wrong, the butter version was good but the coconut oil version had more substance, texture, and they seem to melt in your mouth more.
+Uhm, yeah, I'll take that one, thank you!!!

-- Leftovers can be stored, tightly covered in the fridge for up to one week.
-They can also be frozen up to 2 months.
+These can be stored, tightly covered, in the fridge for up to one week.
+They can also be frozen for up to 2 months.

 Cinnamon No-Bake Keto Donut Holes